Our Team

 Lily Crummey

-Daycare and Boarding Assistant.
+Boarding Specialist.
 Lily grew up fostering dogs and dog sitting.
-A Sophomore at Montana State, she is pursuing a degree in Aviation and Fish and Wildlife Management.
+A junior at Montana State, she is pursuing a degree in Aviation and Fish and Wildlife Management.
 She has three dogs and a bunny back home in California.

 Jade Biitner

-Overnight Attendant.
+Boarding and Daycare Attendant.
 Jade grew up in the Sierra Nevada mountains of Northern California.
 She spent her summers backpacking with her dogs and volunteering at local animal shelters.
 She grew up around all types of animals, from the farm to the house and everything in between.
 Through pet sitting, shelters, and travel Jade has developed a deep passion for animals and hopes to have a future career with them.
-She is currently at freshman at MSU pursuing a degree in hospitality.
+She is currently at sophomore at MSU pursuing a degree in hospitality.
 Her favorite things to do include hiking, backpacking, running, and skiing.